aircatcher/iometta/README.md

 2. Download this and extract it to your Rainmeter ```Skins``` folder

 # Notes
+* <i>Skin will hide when the player is not running, this will be a toggle on the future releases.</i>
-For Foobar2000, please install [foo_cad](http://www.dropwizard.io/1.0.2/docs/) first, otherwise it won't work
+* For Foobar2000, please install [foo_cad](http://www.dropwizard.io/1.0.2/docs/) first, otherwise it won't work

 # Screenshot(s)
 ![iometta](https://github.com/aircatcher/iometta/blob/master/screenshots/main.png)